lcov29/knowledgeBase/SoftwareDevelopment/Git/git_basics.md

 ### **Merge**
 <br>

-We can incorporate commits of one branch into another branch by **merging**.
+We can incorporate changes of one branch into another branch by **merging**.

 <br>